mfkasim1/invert-shadowgraphy/README.md

 * https://uk.mathworks.com/matlabcentral/fileexchange/44385-power-diagrams
 * https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html

-For non-commercial and non-military uses only.

 To get started:
 * download all the codes and put them in a folder
 * add the codes' main directory to MATLAB's path by running command 'addpath'
 * run 'add_libs' to add the other libs' paths
 * (optional) run demo.m
 * now you can use the main files

+If you are using all or part of this code in your work, please cite "M. F. Kasim, et al., Quantitative shadowgraphy and proton radiography for large intensity modulations, arXiv:1607.04179 (2016)."
+For non-commercial and non-military uses only.